Poisoning of Alexander Litvinenko: Sources and production of polonium

 Polonium-210 has a half-life of 138 days and decays to the stable daughter isotope of lead, 206Pb.
 Therefore, the source is reduced to about one sixteenth of its original radioactivity about 18 months after production.
 By measuring the proportion of polonium and lead in a sample, one can establish the production date of polonium.
-The analysis of impurities in the polonium (a kind of "finger print") allows identification of the place of production.
+The analysis of impurities in the polonium (a kind of "fingerprint") allows identification of the place of production.
 The isotope used in killing of Litvinenko has been traced by a British theoretical physics professor Norman Dombey:

 In addition, Dombey pointed out that Avangard delivers a metallic polonium, which must have been further processed into a solution as used in the Litvinenko assassination; involvement of an FSB poison laboratory was also likely.